google-parfait/tensorflow-federated/docs/api_docs/python/tff/Value.md

 __getitem__(index)
 ```

-For values of a named tuple type, returns the element at 'index'.
+For values of a named tuple type, returns the element at `index`.

 <h3 id="__iter__"><code>__iter__</code></h3>